 Health chiefs have been forced to send some patients to Aberdeen, Glasgow and Edinburgh for treatment and could face further issues when Tayside loses its final breast cancer consultant later this year.

-Meanwhile, the scandal within the health board shows no signs of disappearing.
+Meanwhile, the breast cancer scandal within the health board shows no signs of disappearing.

 There have been multiple calls for an independent inquiry, most recently from the co-conveners of the Scottish Parliament’s cross-party cancer group.